samumantha/notebook-images/README.md

 If you write them somewhere else and move it, SELinux labels may not be created correctly and you get a very interesting behaviour to debug.

+## Use instructions for OpenShift driver

+build_openshift.sh and build_and_upload_to_openshift.sh contain use cases in the docs. jupyter-datascience and images building on that are so monstrous that they need to be built outside OS for now.

+When creating an OpenShift namespace for the images you *must* go to the Docker Registry for that project and make it visible to either logged in users or anonymous users.
+The default setting makes images available only to the same namespace which doesn't work and will result in timeouts when starting a new container.

+The containers are defined by URLs so it's very easy to e.g. build into namespace notebook-images-beta, test on a hidden blueprint and then build and upload to a production namespace like notebook-images.

 ## Bootstrapping

 The scripts in builds/scripts e.g.